The Fertility Tracker Method

 The Temperature-Only Method

 The Temperature-Only Method is focused on the phase after ovulation.
 The, often much longer, pre-ovulation phase is considered to be potentially fertile.
 The method assumes infertile days after ovulation.
-With a relatively regular cycle, users can assume that about 20-30% of the days are infertile (including menstruation) with the Temperature-Only method.
+With a relatively regular cycle, users can assume that about 20-30% of the days are infertile (including menstruation) using the Temperature-Only method.
 With the Fertility Tracker Method, the distribution of fertile and infertile days is about fifty-fifty for women with a regular cycle.

 The Calendar Method